Glossary Subscription-Based Pricing

 Businesses can close deals quicker and start collecting revenue by reducing the time needed for internal negotiations and touchpoints with sales reps.
 And customers can see the value versus cost more easily, resulting in quicker decisions.

-7. Opportunity To Upsell Customers
+Opportunity To Upsell Customers

 Businesses can use subscription-based pricing models to upsell their customers on more expensive products or services when the customer’s needs change over time.
 This allows businesses to generate even more revenue from each customer without having to acquire new ones.

-8. Better Experience for Sellers
+Better Experience for Sellers

 Retaining top sales talent is just as crucial as retaining customers.
 The selling experience is a key factor in employee satisfaction, motivation, and retention.

-Subscription-based pricing makes it easier for sales reps to make clear and honest offers to potential customers, leading to more successful deals.
+Subscription-based pricing makes it easier for sales reps to make clear and compelling offers to potential customers, leading to more successful deals.
 And if sales reps can close new deals faster and retain existing ones better, they are more likely to stay with the company and contribute to its success.

 Challenges of Subscription-Based Pricing and How to Overcome Them